 - Condition 1: The computer must have a video signal output port.
-Check that the computer has a port such as an RGB port, monitor port or video port which can output video signals.
-If you are not sure how to check this, refer to the Users Guide for your computer under a heading such as "Connecting an external monitor" or similar.
-If the computer has a built-in monitor, or if using a laptop or notebook-style computer, it may not be possible to connect the computer to the projector, or alternatively you may need to purchase a separate external output port.
-Refer - Condition 2: The display resolution and frequency of the computer must be listed in the "List of Supported Monitor Displays".

-to the Users Guide for your computer for further details.
+Check that the computer has a port such as an RGB port, monitor port or CRT port which can output image signals.
+If the computer has a built-in monitor, or if using a laptop computer, it may not be possible to connect the computer to the projector, or alternatively you may need to purchase a separate external output port.
+Refer to the documentation for your computer under a heading such as "Connecting an external monitor" or similar for further details. - Condition 2: The display resolution and frequency of the computer must be listed in the "List of Supported Monitor Displays".
+See "Appendix: List of Supported Monitor Displays" (P.106) Some computers may have functions for changing the output resolution.
+For details, refer to the section of the documentation provided with your computer and change the setting to within a range given in the list of supported resolutions.